Guantánamo Bay

 Guantánamo Bay (Bahía de Guantánamo, /es/) is a bay in Guantánamo Province at the southeastern end of Cuba.
 It is the largest harbor on the south side of the island and it is surrounded by steep hills which create an enclave that is cut off from its immediate hinterland.

 The United States assumed territorial control over the southern portion of Guantánamo Bay under the 1903 Lease.
-The United States exercises jurisdiction and control over this territory as the home of the Guantanamo Bay Naval Base, while recognizing that Cuba retains ultimate sovereignty.
+The United States exercises jurisdiction and control over this territory as the home of Guantanamo Bay Naval Base, while recognizing that Cuba retains ultimate sovereignty.

 Climate

 Guantánamo Bay has a hot semi-arid climate according to the Köppen climate classification, with high temperatures throughout the year.
 Rainfall is rather low, and it is one of the driest regions in Cuba.